-Applicants must be at least 17 years of age and have a high school diploma or GED.
+Applicants must be at least 17 years of age and have proof of a high school diploma or GED.
+High school diploma must be from an accredited high school recognized by the Department of Education.
+Applicants cannot have a felony conviction, a felony will make them ineligible for all programs.